lephisto/tesla-apiscraper/README.md

 ## Building with Docker

 Alternatively, you can build and run tesla-apiscraper via Docker.
 There are two methods to run Docker stuff: Standalone and docker-compose.
-I recommand docker-compose in terms of the ability to update components.
+I recommend docker-compose in terms of the ability to update components properly.

 ### Standalone (deprecated):